TheMineWay/jump2digital-skins-api/README.md

 - **[Helmet]("https://helmetjs.github.io/"):** a header security library.
 It injects security headers in response headers.
 It helps to patch common header based vulnerabilities.
 - **[class-validator]("https://github.com/typestack/class-validator#readme"):**: a library that allows payload validation.
 As JavaScript has no real datatypes we cannot trust types sent by the client.
 Using some decorators provided by this library we can map payloads, so sent data matches expected datatypes (if not, an error is thrown).
 - **[Dotenv]("https://github.com/motdotla/dotenv#readme"):** a library used to read and load **.env** files.

+### 0.1.
+Database

+In this project we are using a MySQL database.

 ## 1. Setup